 When I had A.J. by c-section seven years ago, my Georgia OB-GYN noticed that a few fibroids had grown back.
 They were on the back of my uterus and smaller than the ones I’d had removed surgically years ago.
 To keep me from losing too much blood, he decided to leave them alone during my c-section.
-Thanks to a low dose both control pill, my period pain and symptoms are manageable.
+Thanks to a low dose of birth control pill, my period of pain and symptoms are manageable.

 Of course, this week I’ve had some feminine issues that have me wondering if the new fibroids are causing symptoms I’ve never experienced before.